brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 ##### WillRun

 In this method, iterate the given list of players and ensure each has enough chips (balance) to pay the ante.
 For each player that can pay the ante, subtract the ante from their balance, and add the player to the list of players in the round (the `Round` class has its own list of players).
 The total chips from each ante paid is added to the internal "Round::pot" value.
-We have generously implemented this method for you! :)

 ##### DidRun

 In this method,  we increment the cost of the ante for each subsequent round.
-We've implemented this method for you.

 ##### Run

 This method drives each round through the various states: `dealing cards`, `placing_bets`, determining the winner and awarding the pot (`payWinner`).
-We've implemented this method for you.

 ##### Deal Cards

 In this method,  you have to make sure each player starts with an empty hand, and then draws the appropriate number of cards.
-You must write this method.

 ##### Draw Cards

 In this method,  you ask each player to `discardUnwanted` cards, then draw new replacement cards.
-You must write this method.

 ##### Place Bets

-In this method (you implement),  we get each player to commit to folding, or to place a bet.
+In this method,  we get each player to commit to folding, or to place a bet.
 First, ask the player whether they are folding (`isFolding`).
 If they are not, then request the level of the bet they want to make `placeBet(aMinBet)`.
 The player must respond with a bet >= aMinBit; otherwise they forfeit the game.
 Reduce the player balance to cover the bet by calling `setBalance`, and increment the internal `Round.pot` value by a corresponding amount.

 When this method is done, return the number of players who successfully made a bet.
 The round ends if only 1 player can place a bet.